- Home

-Basic vs Classic Movement Controls in Crimson Desert
+Basic (Default) vs Classic Movement Controls

 Crimson Desert now gives you a proper movement choice.
 With patch 1.02.00, Pearl Abyss added a Movement Controls setting that lets you choose between Basic and Classic instead of pushing every player onto one sprint rhythm.